romankuchin/ica0002-2025/13-haproxy/README.md

 There are a few Keepalived exporters available, we propose to use this one: https://github.com/mehdy/keepalived-exporter.
 Use version [1.7.0](https://github.com/mehdy/keepalived-exporter/releases/tag/v1.7.0).

-Put the executable file to /usr/local/bin/prometheus-keepalived-exporter.

-For making a new service simply put service unit to `/etc/systemd/system/XXX.service` and reload systemd with `systemctl daemon-reload`.
+For making a service out of it simply put service unit to `/etc/systemd/system/XXX.service` and reload systemd with `systemctl daemon-reload`.
 Ansible module `systemd_service` (former `systemd`) has special flag for it.

 Take inspiration of service unit file from `promtail` service or from the [docs](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#Examples).